 If you receive a dual diagnosis, it’s nothing to worry about.
 Indeed, you should consider this as a positive since you now know what is causing your anxiety or depression.
 You can also take steps to address the issue.

 When you have a dual diagnosis, you need to find a rehab center that specializes in dealing with this demanding area of treatment.

-Landmark Recovery is a premier drug treatment center in Louisville, Kentucky with staff dedicated to helping people with dual diagnoses.
+Landmark Recovery has addiction treatment centers with trained staff dedicated to helping people with dual diagnoses.

 Why It’s Important To Acknowledge Dual Diagnosis